tauseefsshah/sdm-taskboard/README.md

 - **Context Management With UseState** - Not using `redux` to keep things simple

 ## Ceveats
-- After opening modals, need to press tab to bring focus on tabs to use arow keys to transverse across tabs
+- Someimtes after opening modals or clicking on search, need to press tab to bring focus on tabs to use arow keys to transverse across tabs
-- In the status update modal modal, enter button doesn't work
+- In the status update modal, enter button doesn't work